KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/6 Conditional Statements.md/5 Not equals operator.md

 # --hints--

-Use the not equals operator to compare a and b using an if statement and return True if it's right.
+Use the not equals operator to compare a and b using an if statement and return "A is not equal to b" if it's right.

 ```
-True if compare(5, 8) else False
+True if compare(5, 8) == "A is not equal to b" else False
 ```

 compare(12, 8) should return True

 ```
-True if compare(12, 8) else False
+True if compare(12, 8) == "A is not equal to b" else False
 ```

 compare(13, 13) should return None